bugsnag/bugsnag-php/README.md

-It is often useful to send additional meta-data about your app, such as information about the currently logged in user, along with any exceptions, to help debug problems.
+It is often useful to send additional meta-data about your app, such as information about the currently logged in user, along with any error or exceptions, to help debug problems.

 To send custom data, simply call `Bugsnag::setMetaDataFunction`: